 Proposals to eliminate zoning districts that permit only single-family homes have dominated zoning reform discussions for the past five years.
-But focusing narrowly on getting rid of, so called, single-family-only zoning is unlikely to dramatically increase the supply of housing in most communities.
+But focusing narrowly on getting rid of so-called, single-family-only zoning is unlikely to dramatically increase the supply of housing in most communities.

-As John Zeanah, AICP, points out in the May issue of Zoning Practice, "Beyond Use Zoning: The Role of Deregulation in Housing Equity," use zoning, or the component of zoning that establishes permissible uses, is only one method to affect what and where housing gets built.
+As John Zeanah, AICP, points out in the May issue of Zoning Practice, "Beyond Use Zoning: The Role of Deregulation in Housing Equity," use zoning or the component of zoning that establishes permissible uses, is only one method to affect what and where housing gets built.
 In this issue, Zeanah examines how loosening other development regulations can support missing middle housing and promote housing equity.

 Rightsizing Bulk Standards

-Permitting different types of residences in a zoning district won't have much of an effect on housing supply if the district dimensional standards make it infeasible to build different types of housing.
+Permitting different types of residences in a zoning district won't have much of an effect on the housing supply if the district's dimensional standards make it infeasible to build different types of housing.
 This is certainly not an original observation, but it remains the area of greatest opportunity for most communities.

 In 1991, the Advisory Commission on Regulatory Barriers to Affordable Housing submitted its landmark report, Not in My Backyard, to HUD Secretary Kemp.
 The report noted that zoning standards that exceeded what is necessary to ensure health, safety, and welfare added about 10 percent to the price of a home.
-And subsequent research further quantified that excessive lot-size requirements alone accounted for nearly three-quarters of this price premium.
+Subsequent research further quantified that excessive lot-size requirements alone accounted for nearly three-quarters of this price premium.